-You’d never wash only half of your car, serve burgers without the fixings or paint a single coat of white over the 1972-orange walls in your new house.
-In the same way, a freshly mowed lawn isn’t done until you’ve trimmed away the shaggy, overgrown spots along fences, trees, shrubs, rocks and flower beds.
+You wouldn’t wash only half your car, serve burgers without the fixings or paint a single coat of white over the 1972-orange walls in your new house?
+In the same way, a freshly mowed lawn isn’t a well manicured lawn until you’ve trimmed away the shaggy, overgrown spots along fences, trees, shrubs, rocks and flower beds.

-Enter the string trimmer, the popular handheld outdoor power tool that makes it super simple, even fun, to finish the job right and turn a mediocre yard into a well-manicured masterpiece.
+Enter the string trimmer, the popular handheld outdoor power tool that makes it super simple, even fun, to finish the job right and turn a mediocre yard into a well manicured lawn masterpiece.

-The most important step in keeping your trimmer running well is to replace the line (also known as the string) once or twice per year, depending on your usage.
+The most important step in keeping your trimmer running well is replace the trimmer line (also known as the string).
+The recommendation is once or twice per year, depending on your usage.
 Whether you have a Craftsman, Kawasaki or other brand, study the manufacturer’s owner’s manual in detail.
 In general, you should find that replacing the line is easy.

-String trimmers have spools designed to hold line of a specific size so the most important step is to purchase a replacement line with the correct diameter size, which varies from 0.065 to .125 inches.
+String trimmers have spools designed to hold line of a specific size.
+The first step is purchase a replacement line with the correct diameter size, which varies from 0.065 to .125 inches.
 Always follow the manufacturer’s listed requirements.
 There also are many different variations in shapes for each size of line.
-Line with a three, four or six-sided profile provides a faster, cleaner and noticeably more professional cut than the standard round shape.
+Lines with three, four or six-sided profiles provide a faster, cleaner and more professional cut than the standard round shape.

 The quality of replacement line also varies greatly.
 Cheap line breaks easily and could leave you with scattered fragments of plastic throughout your yard.
 Tougher, more durable line will prevent potential breakage.